snowplow-archive/narcolepsy-scala/README.md

 # Who shouldn't use Narcolepsy

-Narcolepsy probably isn't for you if one of the following things is true:
+Narcolepsy probably isn't for you if any of the following things is true:

 * The target web service is fragile or frequently changing
 * You only need to extract a small subset of data from the target web service